 Sitting alongside Mike Frey, Dua talks about the business side of music, clearly thinking about career growth and social capital.
 They’re not worried about connecting with audiences once they have them; “I’m very confident in my performing abilities, and I do this weird thing where I look into people’s souls,” Dua says.
 “But I never ask them, ‘Follow me on…’” Without innate social media skills, they say, “It’s scary to think about establishing a fanbase outside Minneapolis.”

 The good news is they’ve already made a impact as a poet, sharing work at Button Poetry and various other events.
-Under their full name, Dua Saleh, they performed their poem “Pins and Needles” last winter at Camp Bar; since then, the video has racked up nearly 50,000 views.
+They performed their poem “Pins and Needles” last winter at Camp Bar; since then, the video has racked up nearly 50,000 views.
 In the poem, they talk about blackness and queerness — the color of their blood, and “letting my friends call me ‘girl’” — and the poetry sizzles, just like the lyrics on “First Take.”
 From the throng of supportive comments on “Pins and Needles,” it looks like people around the globe are already willing to lend Dua their time.

 Color drenches Dua’s music.
 At first, the songs sound like soft shades of orchids and watercolor landscapes — in “First Take,” they mention purple and pink.
 The soft-purple, marbled-periwinkle cover matches the words.
 But behind those initial impressions, the beat breathes out sultry rainforest vibes; Dua’s voice mingles with poinsettia reds and droplet-flecked greens.
 An unreleased, faster-paced song urging audiences to “dance with me” is just as vibrant.